idealparable/BibleQ/DidLazarusWriteJohn.md

 ...

 30 When <b>Jesus</b> therefore had received the vinegar, <b>he said, “<i><u>IT IS FINISHED!</u></i>” Then he bowed his head and gave up his spirit</b>./

+It's thought that the thrice-repeated "loud voice" means that witnesses standing further away heard that he said something and it was loud, but they couldn't make it out but some of what he said was reported selectively from others close by, and John puts his version in parallel to make it clear that "It is finished!" is what he directly witnessed, up close, was what Jesus said in that loud voice.
+I agree this makes sense.

 Matthew 5 again: